vulkomilev/oumi/docs/user_guides/train/train.md

 ## Configuration Guide

+At the heart of Oumi's training system is a YAML-based configuration framework.
+This allows you to define all aspects of your training run in a single, version-controlled file.

-Oumi uses YAML files for configuration, Here's a basic example with key parameters explained:
+Here's a basic example with key parameters explained:

 ```yaml
 model: